pmndrs/zustand/docs/guides/immutable-state-and-merging.md

 ## Nested objects

-The `set` function merges state only one level.
+The `set` function merges state at only one level.
 If you have a nested object, you need to merge them explicitly.
+You will use the spread operator pattern like so:

 ```jsx
 import create from 'zustand'